Dr Antreas Kalli

 - Email: A.Kalli@leeds.ac.uk

-I joined the University of Leeds in 2016 as a tenure-track University Academic Fellow.
+I am an Associate Professor at the University of Leeds.
 Prior to my current position, I was a post-doctoral researcher in the Sansom group at the University of Oxford.
-During my postdoc, I used computational methodologies to study how signalling receptors are activated.
+During my postdoc, I used computational methodologies to study how membrane proteins fucntion at the molecualr level.
 I hold a DPhil in Structural Biology from the University of Oxford and a BSc in Physics from the University of Cyprus.
-My group uses multi-scale molecular dynamics simulations (i.e. coarse-grained and all-atom) and molecular modelling to simulate how proteins in cell membranes work and how they interact with their environment.
+My reaserch group uses multi-scale molecular dynamics simulations (i.e. coarse-grained and all-atom) and molecular modelling to simulate how proteins in cell membranes work and how they interact with their environment.

 - Group Leader